,

 Branded image of skillet creamed corn cornbread; a slice on a white plate near honey, and the remaining in the skillet in the background.

-Three slices of cornbread on a white plate; a bowl of chili, honey, and the skillet are off to the sides going off image.
+3 pieces of cornbread on a white plate with a bowl of chili and the skillet in the background.

 Print Recipe